kalyncoose/fast-rds/README.md

 ### JSON Schema to PostgreSQL

 After the database is created, the schema provided in `./schemas/` is used to generate a `.sql` file.
-See below:
+Schema:
 ```json
 {
   "table": [